JanMalte/django-permission2/README.rst

 Override the builtin ``if`` template tag
 ----------------------------------------
-django-permission overrides the builtin ``if`` tag, adding two operators to handle permissions in templates.
+django-permission2 overrides the builtin ``if`` tag, adding two operators to handle permissions in templates.
 You can write a permission test by using ``has`` keyword, and a target object with ``of`` as below.